WrightonLabCSU/DRAM/README.md

 ### DRAM2 Development Note

 The DRAM development team is actively working on DRAM2.
-We do not anticipate adding any additional functionality to DRAM, i.e. DRAM1.
+We do not anticipate adding any additional functionality to DRAM 1.
-- Future updates will include:
-  - Pre-formatted annotation and description databases avaiable via [GLOBUS](https://www.globus.org/).

 ----------